Goodbye First Love: Critical response

-Review aggregation website Rotten Tomatoes gives the film a rating of 83% based on reviews from 53 critics, with an average rating of 7.26/10.
-The site's critics consensus reads: "Goodbye First Love captures teen ardor with a patiently naturalistic approach, further proving writer-director Mia Hansen-Løve is a major talent to watch."
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 83% based on 54 reviews, with an average rating of 7.3/10.
+The website's critics consensus reads, "Goodbye First Love captures teen ardor with a patiently naturalistic approach, further proving writer-director Mia Hansen-Løve is a major talent to watch."
 Metacritic gives the film a score of 80 out of 100 based on 21 reviews, indicating "generally favorable reviews".

 Noel Murray of The A.V.
 Club said that "Goodbye First Love sometimes tells when it should show, and in their younger guises, particularly, Créton and Urzendowsky come off as so self-absorbed that they're almost insufferable".

 Jordan Mintzer of The Hollywood Reporter wrote that the film is "[a]n airy yet incisive third feature from French auteur Mia Hansen-Love".